xcart/xcart-docs/_pages/kb_en/import-export/export.md

    Each chosen data type will result in a separate export file of a special format.

    {% note info %}
-   Certaing X-Cart addons installed in a store can extend the default export data type list.
+   Certain X-Cart addons installed in a store can extend the default export data type list.

    e.g.